Paul Lindley

 Paul John Lindley OBE (born 17 October 1966) is a British entrepreneur and children's welfare campaigner.
 He founded organic baby and children's food brand Ella's Kitchen in 2006, naming it after his daughter, and later launched organic toddler toiletries brand Paddy's Bathroom, named after his son.
 He is an author of a best-selling book Little Wins: The Power of Thinking Like a Toddler and is a co-founder of a social enterprise called The Key is E with former child soldier and international hip-hop artist Emmanuel Jal.
 He was previously deputy managing director of Nickelodeon UK.

 Early life

-Paul Lindley was born in Sheffield, England and moved to Lusaka, Zambia when he was eight years old.
+Paul John Lindley was born on 17 October 1966 in Sheffield, England and moved to Lusaka, Zambia when he was eight years old.
 He attended the International School of Lusaka, Barlborough Hall School and Mount St Mary's College in Derbyshire, UK.